VertebrateResequencing/wr/.docs/cwd_matters_cleanup/readme.md

 **Guards found load-bearing but untested — what the mutations bought.** In round 5, two guards had NO coverage at all: `createdWorkSpace`'s `isRealDirBelow` and `provenActualCwd`'s must-exist check.
 The whole suite stayed green while a user's directory was deleted.
-Later rounds added tests for `relIsCreatedCwd`'s leaf-name check; `HasSuffix` versus `Contains` on the base component; the depth check and the hashed-dir comparison, both masked by the other conditions of the same predicate; `IsDir` for a working directory that had become a regular FILE, masked in all three consumers; `execDir`'s nothing-held check, without which the no-`/proc` warning fires for every ordinary Job;
-`dirIsAtOrAbove` resolving the second of two spellings; and `isMkTempName`'s digit check, whose mutation survived the entire suite.
+Later rounds added tests for `relIsCreatedCwd`'s leaf-name check; `HasSuffix` versus `Contains` on the base component; the depth check and the hashed-dir comparison, both masked by the other conditions of the same predicate; `IsDir` for a working directory that had become a regular FILE, masked in all three consumers; `execDir`'s nothing-held check, without which the no-`/proc` warning fires for every ordinary Job; `dirIsAtOrAbove` resolving the second of two spellings; and the unique dir's suffix check in `isJobCreatedWorkSpaceName`, whose mutation survived the entire suite.
 Three more were pinned after the last recorded round: `setActualCwd`'s refusal to write `ActualCwd` on a `CwdMatters` Job, `wr status`'s display for a job carrying the v0.37.0|1 poison, and `openLeaf`'s refusal to open a workspace that reappeared after the proof.
 Nothing failed when any of the three was removed.

 **Fixtures had to be rebuilt.** 17 workspace fixtures were 2 to 3 directories deep, i.e. shapes wr cannot produce; they now go through helpers that build the